galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-raceid/tutorial.md

 Here, the data follows the [tidy data](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html) convention prevalent amongst the R data analysis community which assigns every value to a variable and an observation.
 The values are the number of reads which are assigned to a particular gene (a variable) that was measured within a specific cell (an observation).

 Normally a count matrix consists of integers, but this matrix has undergone an UMI-to-transcript [count alteration](https://www.nature.com/articles/nmeth.2930#methods) to correct against UMI errors, yielding decimal values instead.
-This correction is not that neccesary in most datasets but it it is used here.
+This correction is not that necessary in most datasets but it is used here.

 This tutorial will perform cell clustering and lineage construction, as well as exploring some genes of interest.